Northeast Philadelphia: Transportation

 The Northeast's main highways are Interstate 95 (Delaware Expressway) and Roosevelt Boulevard (US 1).
-Secondary major arteries include Cottman Avenue (PA 73), Frankford Avenue (US 13), Woodhaven Road (PA 63), Grant Avenue, Oxford Avenue (PA 232), State Road, Bustleton Avenue (PA 532), Bridge Street, Harbison Avenue, and Academy Road.
+Secondary major arteries include Cottman Avenue (Pennsylvania Route 73), Frankford Avenue (US 13), Woodhaven Road (PA 63), Grant Avenue, Oxford Avenue (PA 232), State Road, Bustleton Avenue (PA 532), Bridge Street, Harbison Avenue, and Academy Road.

 The Tacony-Palmyra Bridge, the only Delaware River crossing in Philadelphia not operated by the Delaware River Port Authority (thus resulting in a cheaper toll), allows one to drive between the Tacony section of the city and Palmyra, New Jersey.

 The Northeast is also served by SEPTA's Market-Frankford Line, often called the "Frankford El" or "the El" because portions of the rail line are elevated above streets below, including Frankford and Kensington avenues.
 The northernmost and easternmost terminus of the line is at the Frankford Transportation Center, Frankford Avenue and Bridge Street.
 Three commuter rail lines also serve the Northeast.
-An extension of the Broad Street Line along Roosevelt Boulevard has been proposed.
+An extension of the Broad Street Line along Roosevelt Boulevard has been proposed, Roosevelt Boulevard Subway.
 Many SEPTA bus routes and all three of its trackless trolley routes run through the Northeast, although north-south buses run more frequently than west-east ones.
 Most north-south routes terminate at the Frankford Transportation Center.

 One of two airports that serve Philadelphia, Northeast Philadelphia Airport (PNE), is located in this section of the city.
 PNE is the sixth busiest airport in Pennsylvania.